 Families living within the identified high-cost installation localities will be calculated using the high-cost parent fees and high-cost provider caps.
 All other families living outside the identified high-cost installation localities will be calculated using the basic parent fees and basic provider caps.

-To view the 2019-2020 Total Family Income Categories, DoD Parent Fees, and Provider Caps that will be used to determine fee assistance, please click here.
+You can view the 2020-2021 Total Family Income Categories, DoD Parent Fees, and Provider Caps that will be used to determine fee assistance.

-For a copy of the Payment Policies and Payment Calendar, click the links below.
+For a copy of the Payment Policies and Payment Calendar, visit the links below.

 Why is Accredited Care Important?